flynshue/articles/manifests/workshop.md

 oc apply -f deployment.yaml
 ```

-Now that the deployment is happy, let's add readinessProbe, that will fail.
+Now that the deployment is happy, let's add a readinessProbe that will fail.
 ```bash
 vim deployment.yaml
 ...